derek-dchu/Java/notes/oop.md

 ## static vs Non-static
 static member is class level, which will be loaded in stack (Because class are loaded in stack).

-* static method cannot be override.
+* static method cannot be overridden.
 * static method cannot access instance variables or instance methods directly.

 ### Static Initialization Block